 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included the following:
+Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included:

-- We obtained management's going concern assessment for the Company that noted that financial support was required from the company's fellow subsidiary (Hellenic Petroleum Single Member Societe Anonyme Refining, Supply and Sales of Oil Products and Petrochemicals ("Hellenic Petroleum R.S.S.O.P.P.
-S.A.")) and its ultimate parent (Hellenic Petroleum S.A. (the 'Group')) and that letters of support had been received to this effect; - Our consideration over the ability of the company's fellow subsidiary and ultimate parent, to honour the commitment provided in letters of support to the company for the period to 30 June 2023.
-This involved obtaining Group management's assessment of the Group's going concern position assessed to 30 June 2023.
-Each of the below procedures are with regard to the group going concern assessment that has been updated in support of the timing of the issuance of the company's financial statements; - We challenged the appropriateness of the going concern assessment period, taking into consideration events after the going concern period which may have an impact; - We tested the mathematical accuracy of the cash flow forecast model;
+- We obtained management's going concern assessment for the Company which noted that financial support was required from the company's immediate and ultimate parent (HELLENiQ ENERGY Holdings S.A. (the 'Group')) and that a letter of support had been received to this effect; - Our consideration over the ability of the company's immediate and ultimate parent, to honour the commitment provided in the letter of support to the company for the period to 30 June 2024.
+This involved obtaining Group management's assessment of the Group's going concern position assessed to 30 June 2024.
+Each of the below procedures are with regard to the group going concern assessment that has been updated in support of the timing of the issuance of the company's financial statements; - We challenged the appropriateness of the going concern assessment period, taking into consideration events after the going concern period which may have an impact; - We tested the mathematical accuracy of the cash flow forecast model; - We performed an assessment of management's historical forecasting accuracy through comparison of actual results against the budgeted results for the financial year ending 31 December 2022;